bhl47fastrobots/fastrobots/lab6_report.md

 ### PID Input Signal Discussion Questions

-1. **Are there problems that digital integration may cause?** Integrating the gyroscope over time will cause issues, as the gyroscope exhibits drift.
-Since there isn't a way to simply fuse the data from the gyroscope with the accelerometer in the yaw direction (which is what we want), this error will accumulate over time and cause significant problems (probably the robot will turn slowly over time).
+1. **Are there problems that digital integration may cause?** The gyroscope is not perfectly accurate (i.e. when the robot is not spinning, the average reading from the gyroscope will not be 0 degrees/sec).
+To get a heading in degrees, we integrate this reading from the gyroscope.
+Since there is an average offset in the input signal, integrating that signal will cause the integral to slowly drift from the correct value at a constant rate.
+Since there isn't a simple way to fuse the data from the gyroscope with the accelerometer in yaw (which is what we want), this error will accumulate over time and cause significant problems (the robot will slowly turn over time).
 2. **Are there ways to minimize these problems?** Perhaps doing some more complicated sensor fusion (for example, using the centripetal force experienced by the accelerometer when the robot turns about its yaw axis) or incorporating the magnetometer data (which should also detect when the robot turns about the yaw axis) would help to stabilize the integration of the gyroscope data.
+We could also add some sort of calibration on the gyroscope and subtract the observed constant offset in the gyroscope reading from every gyroscope data point before integrating.
+But this solution is not very robust.
 3. **Does sensor have any bias?** Yes, as mentioned above, the gyroscope exhibits some constant bias (i.e. when the IMU is not moving, the gyroscope still says that the robot is rotating).
 4. **How fast does the error grow as a result of the bias?** The gyroscope's constant yaw bias is around 6 degress/sec, as can be seen in my Lab 2 report.
 When integrating, this is also the rate at which the error grows (around 6 degrees/sec). **I will use the onboard Digital Motion Processor (DMP) to counteract this drift!**
 5. **Are there limitations to the sensor to be aware of?** The gyroscope is by default set to have a maximum spin rate of 250 degrees/sec (dps), as shown in this code snippet from the Arduino library Github: